skip-mev/block-sdk/tests/app/README.md

 )
 ```

-Following the example seen in `lanes.go`, we can see the following:
+Following the example, we can see the following:

 * `base.DefaultMatchHandler()`: This is the default match handler provided by the Block SDK.
 This matches all transactions to the lane.
 * `factory.MatchHandler()`: This is the MEV lane's match handler.
 This is passed as a parameter to the `base.NewMatchHandler` function - which means that all transactions that match to the MEV lane will be ignored by the default match handler.